tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

 var ul = document.createElement('ul')
 ul.setAttribute('class', 'notes')
 ```
-...And then adds one [li](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/li)-tag for each note.
+...and then adds one [li](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/li)-tag for each note.
 Only the <i>content</i> field of each note becomes the contents of the li-tag.
 The timestamps found in the raw data are not used for anything here.

 ```js
 data.forEach(function(note) {